-Note that a brief addendum will be prepared in June 2025, that summaries the results of the bore logging.
+Note that a brief addendum will be prepared in July 2025, that summaries the results of the bore logging.
+This will be delivered as part of task 8.

 TASK 8: Communicate project objectives, progress and findings to stakeholders

 Communications of GISERA research are an important component of outreach and dissemination of findings to diverse audiences.